cmauf/zeit-block-euro/README.md

 ## Contributing
 Feel free to improve readability, add more sophisticated ways of blocking or idenfying elements etc. via a Pull Request.
-You can also report bugs or request features by (mailto:ahoj@mauf-clausen.de)[shooting me an e-mail].
+You can also report bugs or request features by [shooting me an e-mail](mailto:ahoj@mauf-clausen.de).

 Happy EURO-free browsing!